amitesh-maurya/Blog-Website/README.md

-# Note: Website Is Under Development
+# Note: The website is currently under development

 # ScientistsHub: A Science and Technology Articles